 The distribution of the bog turtle (Clemmys muhlenbergii) is discontinuous over the northeastern United States.
-In New York, the bog turtle has been reported in the southern Hudson Valley (Columbia, Dutchess, Ulster, Sullivan, Orange, Putnam, and West Chester Counties) and along Lake Erie (Oswego, Cayuga, and Seneca Counties).
-In New York, bog turtles are primarily located in early successional habitat types with open canopies, such as wet meadows and spring-fed sphagnum bogs.
+In New York, the bog turtle has been reported in the southern Hudson Valley (Columbia, Dutchess, Ulster, Sullivan, Orange, Putnam, and Westchester Counties) and along Lake Erie (Oswego, Cayuga, and Seneca Counties).
+In New York, bog turtles are primarily located in early successional habitat types with open canopies, such as wet meadows and springfed sphagnum bogs.
 More generally, its key habitat components seem to include clear, slow moving waters with soft, highly organic substrates and open canopies.
-The bog turtle overwinters in the soft bottoms of waterways or burrows of small mammals.
-The bog turtle has been observed overwintering in large congregations (over 140 individuals) or with spotted turtles.
-The females nest in open areas away from wetter areas of habitat, such as elevated sedge tussocks, sphagnum moss above the water line, adjacent pastures, or even sides of railroad embankments.
+The bog turtle overwinters in the soft bottoms of waterways or burrows of small mammalsThe females nest in open areas away from wetter areas of habitat, such as elevated sedge tussocks, sphagnum moss above the water line, adjacent pastures, or even sides of railroad embankments.
 It is an omnivorous species that feeds on both land and water.
 Its primary food sources include insects, berries, seeds, frogs, nestling birds, earthworms, and plant material.